Menu

 Submission details

 We invite submissions of both long and short papers.
 Long papers must be no longer than 12 pages, and short papers must be no longer than 6 pages, including references, formatted using the conference template.
-The authors should consult the authors’ guidelines and use this proceedings template for LaTeX to prepare their papers.
-Alternatively, we provide this Microsoft Word template for authors unfamiliar with LaTeX.
+The authors should use this proceedings template for LaTeX to prepare their papers.

 Papers submitted to the conference must not have already been published, or accepted for publication, or be under review by a journal or another conference (preprint is acceptable if the title is different).
 Submissions will go through a double-blind review process by Program Committee members to assess originality, significance, technical merit, and clarity of presentation.
 As such, submissions must be anonymized, and papers that fail to do so will be desk rejected without a review.